Posted on

 Freebies can come in many forms – you can give a free product or free service or free after-sales service.

-To understand this more, take a look at this email newsletter below.
+To understand this more, take a look at the email newsletter below.

 This newsletter uses the “Last Chance” tag to create a sense of email urgency.
 This immediately signals that an opportunity is about to slip away.